Rahulsharma0810/notes-rvsharma-com/Cyber-Security/Networking Principals.md

   - **UDP (stateless, fast, unordered packets)**.
   - **QUIC (built on UDP for faster HTTP/3 communication)**.

-Quic was designed to address TCP’s relatively slow handshake procedures & HOL (Head of Line ) Blocking,  HOL is performance issue that occurs when a sea of packets is held up
+QUIC was designed to address TCP’s relatively slow handshake procedures & **HOL (Head of Line ) Blocking,  HOL** is performance issue that occurs when a SEQ of packets is held up by the first packet in the line.
+The issue is common in TCP.
+On the O

 ---